Pavith19/Student-Management-System/README.md

 ```
 2- Configure the database connection:

--Open the StudentManagementSystem.java file.
+- **Open the StudentManagementSystem.java file.**
-Update the URL, USER, and PASSWORD variables with your MySQL database connection details:
+- **Update the URL, USER, and PASSWORD variables with your MySQL database connection details:**